Learn About Fishing For Catfish In Wyoming

 World record: 123 lbs 9 oz

-Flaming Gorge Reservoir produced the Wyoming state record channel catfish and the state record flathead catfish came out of the North Platte River.
+The state record flathead catfish came from the North Platte River.

 There are many species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
 Catfish are found in all types of water including ponds, streams, lakes and rivers throughout Wyoming.
 There are even species which spend a limited amount of time on dry land.
 Big giant catfish put up a very noble fight once hooked.